baroquon/reefpoints/source/posts/2016-09-09-field-guide-to-ember-testing.md

 Starting with the `moduleFor` line, this function works slightly different from the QUnit's own `module` function.
 `moduleFor` means "a QUnit module set up for the given Ember module".
 The thing under test must extend from `Ember.Object` and be resolvable by Ember's resolver.
 The first argument should be a string that uses Ember's [dependency injection system](https://guides.emberjs.com/v2.7.0/applications/dependency-injection/)'s format.
 In this example we are testing the `calculator` object, which is an `util`.

-`moduleFor` adds a `subject` function to the context of the test function.
+`moduleFor` adds a `this` context to the test functions, it has quite a few functions, but the one I want to mention now is the `subject` function.
 The subject function resolves the module declared in the `moduleFor` function and then creates an instance of it.
+You can optionally pass in an object with properties, as if you're calling `create` on an Ember object.

 ## Test module basics